Ask DITO

 • identifying, investigating, or preventing fraud or other misconduct; and

-• facilitating payment and transfer of funds;
+• facilitating payment and transfer of funds.

-b.
-Our subsidiaries and affiliates with whom you have also signed up with.
-We do so only to improve our operations as well those of our subsidiaries and affiliates.
+2. Our subsidiaries and affiliates with whom you have also signed up with.
+We do so only to improve our operations as well as those of our subsidiaries and affiliates.
 For example, we can study your use of our products and services as well as that of our subsidiaries and affiliates to create product and service bundles that would meet your needs.

-d.
-Government, supervisory, judicial authorities.
+4. Government, supervisory, judicial authorities.
 To comply with our own legal and regulatory obligations, we may disclose your personal data to the appropriate government, supervisory, and judicial authorities such as:

-• Public authorities, regulators, and supervisory bodies such as the National Telecommunications Commission and the National Privacy Commission
+• Public authorities, regulators, and supervisory bodies such as the National Telecommunications Commission and the National Privacy Commission;

 • Judicial and investigative authorities such as the police, public prosecutors, courts, and arbitration and mediation bodies.

 When using our products and services, you may happen to interact with the products and services of Over the Top (“OTT”) services providers, like media streaming services.
 They will be collecting personal data through their own products and services.
-This is governed by their own privacy policies, statements, or notices, so we highly encourage you to read them.
+This is governed by their own respective privacy policies, statements, or notices, so we highly encourage you to read them.

 When we keep your personal data, we will be following these principles:

-- to continue providing you with the products and services you get from us;
+• to continue providing you with the products and services you get from us;

-- to meet our legitimate business purposes;
+• to meet our legitimate business purposes;

-- to comply with our own legal obligations; and
+• to comply with our own legal obligations; and

-- to exercise or defend legal claims when the need arises.
+• to exercise or defend legal claims when the need arises.

 For the actual handling of your personal data: